AnyLog-co/documentation/using kafka.md

+---
+title: "Using Kafka"
+description: ""
+layout: page
+source_path: "using kafka.md"
+---
 # Using Kafka

 ## Overview

 Nodes in the AnyLog Network interact with Kafka in 2 ways:
 * AnyLog serves as a Data Producer to Kafka - any result set of a query can be directed to a Kafka instance.
-* AnyLog is a Data Consumer - Kafka serves as a [message broker](message%20broker.md#using-a-message-broker) that transfers data to the network nodes.
+* AnyLog is a Data Consumer - Kafka serves as a [message broker](/docs/message-broker/#using-a-message-broker) that transfers data to the network nodes.

 ## Prerequisites